 I have worked on legumes for many years, and so Renato sent a specimen to Kew for me to analyse, with the original suggestion that the tree perhaps belonged to the legume genus Parkia.
 It apparently had not flowered before, in the 27 years that Renato had been based at Vale.
 Was the specimen reaching maturity or did it have an unpredictable phenology? (i.e., the flowering and fruiting times are not regular or annual).
 No one knew.
 From a detailed study of the flowers at Kew, it was soon evident that the tree was not a Parkia, but it was also unclear as to which genus it belonged in.
 So began the process of gathering more data.
 The following year, fruits were sent from Brazil to Kew.
 These are large woody pods, nearly half a metre long, and look very like the leathery sheath or scabbard of a machete.

 Dr Anne Bruneau in Montreal then carried out a DNA analysis of some leaflets and the new tree was shown to be closely related to the relatively widespread Amazonian legume Dinizia excelsa Ducke, another canopy-emergent tree that reaches up to 60 metres in height.
 Morphological studies at Kew confirmed the close relationship of the new species to Dinizia excelsa.
 Dr Hannah Banks, a pollen specialist at Kew, analysed the pollen of the new species.
-She found that the produces smooth, single pollen grains, unlike the pollen of D. excelsa which has knobbly pollen aggregated into tetrads (groups of four grains), suggestive of a different pollination system.
+She found that the new species produces smooth, single pollen grains, unlike the pollen of D. excelsa which has knobbly pollen aggregated into tetrads (groups of four grains), suggestive of a different pollination system.
 Our Brazilian colleague, Geovane Siqueira, sent new observations and numerous photographs of the living tree.
 All this accumulated information strongly supported the molecular finding that the species is, indeed, a second species of Dinizia, albeit geographically disjunct from its Amazonia sister species first described nearly 100 years earlier.

 The species name selected for the new Dinizia is taken directly from the local name for the tree, “jueirana-facão”, where facão is the Portuguese for a large knife or machete and alludes to the scabbard-like fruits.
-Providing this magnificent with a scientific name will ensure it can be appropriately recorded and help to highlight its threatened status, hopefully resulting in the long term conservation of both the tree and the habitat in which it grows.
+Providing this magnificent species with a scientific name will ensure it can be appropriately recorded and help to highlight its threatened status, hopefully resulting in the long term conservation of both the tree and the habitat in which it grows.

 Read more at: https://phys.org/news/2017-12-tree-species-brazil-world-heaviest.html#jCp